Edinburgh Suburban and Southside Junction Railway: Construction and opening

 Construction of the suburban line, conducted primarily by contractors John Waddell and Sons, began in August 1881.
 There were initially difficulties in agreeing the scope of the works, as the Company included station and other works beyond the scope in which Waddell had tendered.
 Nonetheless, the work proceeded satisfactorily, and it was anticipated that the line would be ready for the opening planned for the beginning of July 1884.
 However the roof of the tunnel under the Union Canal collapsed on 13 November 1883 causing alarm at first.
 The collapse turned out to be not as serious as at first thought, and the structure was stabilised by 20 December 1883.

 The actual cost of the line was relatively low, although in 1882 the Merchant Company of Edinburgh (governors of George Watson's Hospital) presented the company with a claim for £23,368.10/-, to cover the cost of the land upon which the suburban line was being built, as well as rectification works.

 On 1 October 1884 the directors felt ready to request the Board of Trade inspection that was necessary for opening to passenger traffic, but as that could not be arranged immediately, the Company opened the line for goods and mineral traffic on 31 October 1884.
 An inspection train for the officers of the North British Railway traversed the line on 16 October 1884.

 Major Marindin of the Board of Trade inspected the line on 15 November 1884 and approved the line for passenger operation, and it duly opened to passengers on 1 December 1884.

 First operations

 The former Newington station with an island platform.

 The heavy goods and mineral traffic was diverted to the line immediately.
 The passenger service was an hourly circular route from Waverley, referred to as the outer circle (clockwise) and the inner circle.
 Stations at first were provided at Duddingston, Newington, Blackford Hill, Morningside and Gorgie, and tickets were available in either direction, that is, intending passengers could catch the first train, whether inner or outer circle.

 Station names were later changed and the route at Portobello varied.
 A basic additional platform was provided at Waverley to handle the trains, but it was not until a decade later that a more comprehensive facility was provided.

-In accordance with the North British Railway's intention from the outset, the ES&SJR was absorbed by the NBR effectively from 1 May 1885, ratified by Act of Parliament of 22 July 1885.
+In accordance with the North British Railway's intention from the outset, the ES&SJR was absorbed by the NBR effectively from 1 May 1885, ratified by the North British Railway Act 1885 (48 & 49 Vict. c. cxix) of 22 July 1885.